-If you have a music collection that has more than a thousand tracks you’re bound to find some that have missing or incorrect meta tags.
-Of course, there are also other reasons why your music files may have wrong or missing tags.
+If you have a music collection of more than a thousand tracks you’re bound to find some missing or incorrect meta tags.
+Of course, there are other reasons why your music files may have wrong or missing tags.
 These tags, such as artist, album, year, genre, and so on, help you browse your collection easily.
 They don’t matter much to everyone but if you listen to and own a lot of music, and get frustrated when you can’t find all Beatles songs in one place, MusicBrainz Picard is the way to go.

-MusicBrainz Picard is a cross-platform music tagging application that runs on Linux, Mac OS X, Windows, and even Android.
-It allows you to clean up and organize your local music by automatically updating artist, album, track information and album art cover for each song.
-The app is completely free and open-source and has recently been updated to version 2.0.
+MusicBrainz Picard is a cross-platform music tagging application that runs on Linux, Mac OS X, Windows, and Android.
+It allows you to clean up and organize your local music by automatically updating the artist, album, track information, and album art cover of all songs.
+This free and open-source app has recently been updated to version 2.0.
 This update comes 6 years after its last major release in June 2012 as version 1.0.
 As such, MusicBrainz Picard comes with “many fixes and new features and much-needed upgrades!”

 The app is written in Python and supports not only MP3 but many other audio formats.
-If you’re thinking Picard is a peculiar name for an app, it is.
+If you think Picard is a peculiar name for an app, it is.
 It has been named after Captain Jean-Luc Picard from the TV series Start Trex: The Next Generation.

 Must read: Alt-Tab Terminator is a Better Alt-Tab for Windows